analystkumar29/travelling-technicians-website/trigger-rebuild.md

 ## Latest TypeScript Fixes

 1. Fixed TypeScript error in ErrorBoundary component where Element type needed to be cast to HTMLScriptElement
+2. Fixed TypeScript error where setTimeout was incorrectly used in JSX rendering (moved to componentDidUpdate)

 ## Build Error Fixes